Jean-Pierre Ezin: Early life and education

 Ezin was Born in 1944 in Guézin, Benin Republic.
 He attended Father Aupiais College (Collège Père Aupiais) for his secondary and High school education.
-He obtained his Bachelor and Masters degree in Mathematics and Fundamental Applications at the Faculty of Sciences from the University of Dakar-Fann, Senegal.
+He obtained his Bachelor and master's degree in Mathematics and Fundamental Applications at the Faculty of Sciences from the University of Dakar-Fann, Senegal.
 In 1970, He obtained a Diploma from the Institute of Business Administration (I.A.E) and Diploma of Advanced Studies in Mathematics, University of Sciences and Technologies, Lille I, France.
 In 1972 and 1981, he obtained the Doctor of 3rd cycle of mathematics and Doctor of State in Mathematics from the same Institution.